sp94/Peacock.jl/README.md

 ## Example usage

-Here we demonstrate how to reproduce figures 2 and 3 from chapter 5 of _Photonic crystals: molding the flow of light_ by Joannopoulos (see further reading).
+Here we reproduce figures 2 and 3 from chapter 5 of _Photonic crystals: molding the flow of light_ by Joannopoulos (see further reading).

 ### Installation